 Select flanges, hard edges, bends or 3D solids.
-You can also select "curved" edges between flanges and bends, between two bends, or between two lofts.
+You can also select "curved" edges between flanges and bends, between flanges and lofted bends, between two bends, or between two lofts.

 Analyzes the entire model to detect hard edges.
 A curved hard edge into a curved tabbed connection of a flange and a bend (or lofted bend).